brianstock/MixSIAR/README.md

 ### FEEDBACK PLEASE!

 This software has been improved by the questions, suggestions, and bug reports of the user community.
-If you have a comment, ideally use the _issues_ (exclamation point in a circle) or _wiki_ (looks like a book) tabs on the right hand side of this page.
+If you have a comment, ideally use the _issues_ (exclamation point in a circle) tab on the right hand side of this page.
 You can also post to the [SIAR facebook group] or shoot me an email (_b1stock@ucsd.edu_).

 ### ON CITING MixSIAR: